blokboy/CEL-DB/README.md

 - [x] Be queried by anyone
 - [x] Be easily shared

 One could use [OrbitDB](https://github.com/orbitdb/orbit-db) because it can be easily shared (via the address hash) and be queried by anyone who has the DB address, but it requires a closed backend that receives event data and adds it to the DB.
 This defeats the purpose of the challenge.
+Other problems include it being built on an experimental feature (pubsub).

 ## Methodology